Greentonic: Climate Technology and Building a Sustainable Future

 Stan Hill: Climate Change is the biggest threat facing humankind at present.
 It’s undeniable that human influence is warming our atmosphere at a rate that is unprecedented in at least the last 2000 years, and over the past decade, the frequency of extreme weather events has increased significantly.

-May 2022 report by the World Meteorological Organization, there’s a 50:50 chance of average global temperatures reaching 1.5 degrees Celsius above pre-industrial levels in the next five years (failing the goal set by the Paris Agreement), and that likelihood is increasing all the time.
+According to an April 2023 report by the World Meteorological Organization, there’s a 50:50 chance of average global temperatures reaching 1.5 degrees Celsius above pre-industrial levels in the next five years (failing the goal set by the Paris Agreement), and that likelihood is increasing all the time.
 We’re certainly at a tipping point in human history, where our actions will determine the fabric of human society for the coming decades and centuries.

 Of 400 IPCC emissions models that land us below two degrees Celsius of warming, 344 require negative emissions – meaning more CO2 is taken out of the atmosphere than we emit.
 However, currently, we are emitting more than ever before.